zombiehunternr1/NGINX-Proxy-Manager-Setup-Guide/README.md

 **FIRST LOGIN ACTION**: Change the default admin email and password **immediately**!

+## ✨ NEXT STEPS: Configuration and Usage ##
+After this initial setup is complete, you can now set up your own proxy hosts with SSL Certificates to your own liking!

+My advice is to use the question mark icons on the different Hosts page options and Certificates page to get a better understanding of what they do and what their purpose is.

 ## 💡 Troubleshooting Common Issues ##

 | Issue | Fix |